SuvraDebPaul/Natours/README.md

 # Natours

 Its Tour Company Landing Page
-Completely Developed With HTML CSS AND SASS
+Completely Developed With HTML, CSS, CSS ANIMATION AND SASS